RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

 ## Requirements

-This library is built on Swift 2.1 and needs XCode 7 to work.
+This library is built on Swift 2.1 and needs Xcode 7 to work.
 This library is build for RxSwift 2.0.0-alpha 4 or higher.
 Please take note of the syntax changes when migrating from an older version of Swift to Swift 2 or higher.